 - He is my compass.
 If I am having a particularly difficult time with our children, I will ask my husband if he thinks I am being too hard on them, or unreasonable, or if he thinks I am being too easy on them.
 His perspective helps me steer straight and not veer off too far one way or the other like I am prone to do on my own.

 - He makes the final decision.
 I am free to suggest anything, to ask for anything, to want anything, to feel any way.
 And most of the time, my husband does what I ask since he loves to see me happy.
 But if we don’t agree – I willingly and cheerfully cooperate with his call on that issue.
 If he made a mistake, I don’t hold it against him.
 I trust God to use even his mistakes for our ultimate good.
 I thank him for his decisions and for looking out for the best interests of everyone in the family.
+(There are times when a wife would not be able to submit to her husband, in certain situations.)

 - He does a lot of behind the scenes work on my blog.
 He helps find an audience for me and finds guest writers for me.